Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 I sit at Amy’s for the full length of a meter’s run, and still, I don’t finish my work.

 I walk toward my car, looking toward the dash to be sure I haven’t received a ticket.
 I lift my gaze and see two young guys walking toward me.
-I can barely breathe.
+I can hardly breathe.
 I feel threatened.
 I feel compelled.
 I feel the synchronicity of this timing.
 Of this face of mine.
 Of this day before the election.
 Of the opportunity to make a difference.
 Of response-ability.

 I pull out my device.
 I click…